-In the states listed above, the state inspection form should be used.
+In the states listed below, the state inspection form should be used.
 In some cases HUD may still require the NPMA-33 for HUD insured loans.

 To find out if you have to be a certified Wood Destroying Organism Inspector in your state to use the NPMA-33 form please click here. *This information was compiled by The Association of Structural Pest Control Regulatory Officials (ASPCRO) in a 2017 survey.